mrciolino/wiki-backup/timeline.md

 - Feywild Buffoonery
 - Retrieving the princess of Hellaress from the feywild: Princess Alarielle Ariadne Estalla Zirina faralla verturu liara westebelle Sunfenix.
+- The party end up in a strange village.
+- The party realizes that the villiage is an illusion.
+Spoops activstes his anti-magic armor to break the illusion.
+It turns out it was no simple illusion, the party was trapped in the web of a giant dream spider, all of them experiencing a shared dream.
 - The party meets Verondera the giant feywild spider.
+- Spoops tells Verondera all about his religion.
+They take great interest in it and convert to the religion.
+Verondera and her children are all now worshippers of Spoops.

 - Hunting down the last devastation vermin
 - Spoops magically obtains the can of whoop ass.